nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Data path display :

 * Displays the absolute path to the folder where the data is stored at the bottom of PartyPlanet.
+* Data directory will only be created only upon the first command input.
+Fresh application start ups will not have the data folder.

 <div markdown="block" class="alert-warning">